-At all levels of the degree we emphasise practical local field studies.
+At all levels of the degree, we emphasize practical local field studies.
 There’s a range of natural environments around Stirling, plus easy access to major urban and industrial centres, new towns and rural settlements.
 Assessment balances coursework and examinations.

 Study abroad opportunities

-Geography provides a unique combination of subject specific and generic skills so that geographers can enter a diverse range of careers, including education.
-Geographers are attractive to employers because of their understanding of relationships between environment and people, their spatial awareness and their skills in areas such as field investigation, problem-solving, team working, communication and information technology.
+Geography provides a unique combination of subject-specific and generic skills so that geographers can enter a diverse range of careers, including education.
+Geographers are attractive to employers because of their understanding of relationships between environment and people, their spatial awareness and their skills in areas such as field investigation, problem-solving, teamwork, communication and information technology.

 Cost & Fees